uw-pluverse/pluverse-latex-style-guide/README.md

-(in progress of restrucing the guide)
+(in progress of restructuring the guide)

 # Tools, Files and Formats